 The average litter size for the Saarloos Wolfhound breed is 4 to 6 puppies.
-Because the Saarloos Wolfhound is a fairly large breed, puppies may not reach their full size until after 12 months of age.
+Because the Saarloos Wolfhound is a reasonably large breed, puppies may not reach their full size until 12 months of age.

-Crate training your dog may take some time and effort but can be useful in a variety of situations.
+Crate training your dog may take some time and effort but can be helpful in various situations.
 First of all, understand that crate training is not cruel.
-In spite of what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
-A crate can be invaluable while you are potty-training or teaching your dog the rules of the house, it’s a great way to transport your four-legged friend.
+Despite what some people may have told you, breeders and veterinarians recommend using a crate for your dog from a young age.
+A crate can be invaluable while you are potty-training or teaching your dog the rules of the house; it’s a great way to transport your four-legged friend.

-Socialization is important with this breed.
-Even with proper socialization they will be reserved and shy with strangers, however, a well socialized Saarloos wolfdog is a joy to his family.
-The Saarloos wolfdog puppy should be well socialized to everything from noises to people to other animals.
+Socialization is vital with this breed.
+Even with proper socialization, the dog will be reserved and shy with strangers.
+However, a well-socialized Saarloos wolfdog is a joy to his family.
+The Saarloos wolfdog puppy well socialized to everything from noises to people to other animals.

-This is one of the basic and most important pieces of training for any crossbreed.
-There are 3 methods of training that we use with your Saarloos Wolfhound, all beginning with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
-Every dog should know these 5 basic obedience commands Because it is very necessary for obedience training
+This training is one of the primary and most important pieces of training for any crossbreed.
+We use 3 methods of activity with your Saarloos Wolfhound, all beginning with a strong foundation in the core 5 obedience commands: come, sit, stay, heel, down.
+Every dog should know these 5 basic obedience commands Because it is essential for obedience training.

 The Saarloos wolfdog Average puppy price is $800 – $1000 USD.